2, discrete solid state. 2015.

 almost identical in wave shape to the input Vac at Amp-3 input.

 to do whatever is needed to reduce THD at R16.
-This ensures the Idc flow to meter is
+This ensures the

-tells us the True Vrms value for any Vac input wave
+to meter tells us the True Vrms value for any Vac input wave

 square wave with verticals = +/- 0.5V approx, top and and bottom

 are curved up and down.